Helping You Reclaim the Power.

 Helping Clients Across Sacramento, Los Angeles and Orange Counties Fight for Justice & Compensation

 It may take decades before a survivor of child sex abuse can acknowledge what happened or even remember that it did.
 In the life that happened in between, shame, anger, and other powerful emotions most likely made it very difficult for them to maintain personal relationships or refrain from self-destructive behavior.
 Making this connection is where many victims begin the process of reclaiming their own lives.

 At the Joseph George Jr. Law Corporation, our sexual abuse attorneys help survivors of child sexual abuse confront their abusers and the organizations or individuals who enabled or could have put a stop to it.
 Our law firm has been dedicated to this work since 1986.

-We have handled cases statewide and in other states as well.
+We are familiar with California molestation laws and have handled cases statewide and in other states as well.
 We are here to listen and provide the help you need, too.
 Our California child sexual abuse lawyers can also provide referrals to therapists in your area with whom we have worked within our practice.

 Have you or a loved one suffered from abuse?
 Call Joseph George Jr. Law Corporation today at (916) 623-4914 or contact us online to schedule a meeting with our California child sexual abuse lawyer.
 We have recovered millions for our clients!